Randomized Feasibility Methods for Constrained Optimization with Adaptive Step Sizes: Simulation

 \section{Simulation}

-This section presents QCQP and SVM problems run on a MacBook Pro 2021 (Apple M1 pro chip, 16GB RAM).
-An extended version of Section~\ref{sec:simulation}, including problem setup, parameter selection, runtime analysis, dataset details, and plot discussions, is provided in Appendix~\ref{app_simulation}.
+This section presents the QCQP, SVM, and Logistic Regression with Group Fairness Constraints, all run on a MacBook Pro 2021 (Apple M1 Pro chip, 16 GB RAM).
+An extended version of Section~\ref{sec:simulation}, including the problem setup, parameter selection, runtime analysis, dataset details, and discussion of plots, is provided in Appendix~\ref{app_simulation}.